catalpainternational/dockertree/README.md

 Error: invalid primary checkpoint record
 Error: could not locate a valid checkpoint record
 ```
 **Solution**: This has been fixed!
-Dockertree now uses safe database snapshots with `pg_dump` when the source database is running, preventing corruption.
-The system automatically detects if your source database is running and uses the appropriate backup method.
+Dockertree now stops the original database container before copying volumes, then restarts it after copying.
+This ensures data consistency and prevents corruption.

 **Worktree already exists**
 ```bash